johnh865/americans4representation/src/site/index.md

 4. Politics is a team sport.
 Get organized.
 Use the *division of labor* to maximize your impact.

-5. Participate even if you don’t have time to participate, by delegating your wishes out to friends, leaders, and those you trust.
+5. Participate even if you don’t have time to participate.
+Delegate your wishes out to friends, leaders, and those you trust.

 6. Build an army of local voters.